 What is B2B Writing?

-I’ve written a big post on how to get into B2B writing specifically, so I won’t go too deep.
-But, basically, B2B writing is more business oriented.
-This sort of writing revolves around businesses talking to other businesses.
+I’ve written a long post on how to get into B2B writing specifically, so I won’t go too deep.
+But B2B writing is more business-oriented.
+This sort of writing revolves around businesses talking to other companies.

 Ok, got all that?